 Also, thin vinyl often kinks, or forms bulges (like an aneurysm) that eventually burst.
 Sometimes people try to avoid this problem by using a water pressure regulator on the end of the hose, but that’s just an extra expense to protect a disposable product.
 And if you drive over the hose while it has water in it, it will usually burst anyway.

-If you’ve ever tried those white fabric roll-up hoses (sold on a reel) you know they’re even worse: with just normal use and abrasion on the ground they’ll spring pinhole leaks like a sprinkler.
+If you’ve ever tried those white fabric roll-up hoses (sold on a reel) you know they’re even worse: with just normal use and abrasion on the ground they’ll quickly develop pinhole leaks like a sprinkler.

 Cheap Price = Cheap Fittings